 How much protein is in Nutritional Yeast

-Gram for gram, nutritional yeast is very high in protein, especially for a plant food.
-It also contains all essential amino acids making it a good food for recovery and repair.
+Gram for gram, nutritional yeast is very high in protein, especially for a food in the plant kingdom.
+It also contains all essential amino acids, making it a good food for recovery and repair.

-While you’ll still have to include a range of healthy plant foods to get your protein in, nutritional highest is an easy way to get an extra 5-10 grams a day.
+While you’ll still have to include a range of healthy plant foods to get your protein in, using nutritional yeast is an easy way to get an extra 5-10 grams a day.
 You can read more about this in my vegan protein sources guide.

 Low-Carb Source of Protein

 Nutritional yeast is very low in carbohydrates and fat while still being high protein, which not very common in the plant world.
 Many plant foods such as beans or nuts, while considered to be high protein, are also high in carbohydrates or fats.

 Not only is it high in digestible protein, it’s also low calorie making it a good way to sneak in some extra protein throughout the day.
 If you’re an athlete or just trying to build muscle while eating a plant-based diet, nutritional yeast is an excellent choice for that very reason.

 Aside from its many health benefits, nutritional yeast is most loved for it’s delicious nutty, cheesy flavor.
 It’s affordable, easy to use and can be sprinkled on just about anything to produce a yummy cheesy taste without the need for processed dairy alternatives.